 At the super-peer layer, a super-peer is connected with other super-peers in a flat unstructured overlay network.
-The ordinary peer and super-peer layers are composed of a set of ordinary peers and a set of super-peers respectively.
+The ordinary peer and super-peer layers are composed of a set of ordinary peers and a set of superpeers respectively.
 One of the main obstacles for super-peers network is the super-peer selection.
 The super-peer selection problem is highly challenging because in the peer-to-peer environment, a large number of super-peers must be selected from a huge and dynamically changing network in which neither the node characteristics nor the network topology is known priori.
 Thus, simple strategies such as random selection don't work.
 Super-peer selection is more complex that classic dominating set and p-centers from graph theory, known as the NP-hard problems, because it must respond to the dynamicity of nodes join and leave (churn) and function in an environment that is highly heterogeneous.

-The best know example of super-peer selection in a peer-to-peer application is the gnutella (Gnutella, 2003) protocol for selection of ultrapeers - peers with sufficient bandwidth and processing power to serve as proxies for other peers.
+The best know example of super-peer selection in a peer-to-peer application is the gnutella [19] protocol for selection of ultrapeers - peers with sufficient bandwidth and processing power to serve as proxies for other peers.
 The use of ultrapeers reduces network traffic and speeds up content delivery.
-In gnutella, any peer can select itself as an ultrapeer if it meets the following requirements : it has been up for at least 5 minutes, has high bandwidth, sufficient processing power, able to handle a large number of simultaneous TCP connections, and if not behind any firewall or NAT.
+In gnutella, any peer can select itself as an ultrapeer if it meets the following requirements: it has been up for at least 5 minutes, has high bandwidth, sufficient processing power, able to handle a large number of simultaneous TCP connections, and if not behind any firewall or NAT.
 The ultrapeer selection protocol dynamically adjusts the number of super-peers as follows: if a leaf peer cannot find an ultrapeer with free slots, it can promote itself to be an ultrapeer.
 Ultrapeers also can downgrade themselves when they are no longer serving as any leaf nodes, or through negotiation with nearby peers.
 In term of cluster size, there is a tradeoff between aggregate and individual load.
 It is good to choose a cluster size that is small enough to keep a reasonable individual load and provide reliability to the system, but large enough to avoid the knee in aggregate load when cluster size is small.
 For PALMS-SP, we employ a simple heuristic protocol for superpeer selection.

-We adopt the super-peer selection protocol which is similar to the $H_2O$ (Hierarchical 2level Overlay) (Lo et al., 2005) protocol for super-peer selection. $H_2O$ is an advertisementbased super-peer selection protocol that is deployable in an unstructured overlay network. $H_2O$ uses a classic advertisement-based protocol, in which super-peers advertise superpeer information, and ordinary peers cache these advertisements.
-Ordinary peers can then choose to join the best super-peer using locally cached information.
-This protocol gives full autonomy to both super-peer and ordinary peers, allowing each to negotiate using its own local policy. $H_2O$ is similar in many ways to the gnutella protocol, but allows for finergrained control over the super-peer selection process e.g., it can consider trust, secure paths and routing performance.
+We adopt the super-peer selection protocol which is

+similar to the $\ensuremath{H_2O}$ (Hierarchical 2-level Overlay)

+[11] protocol for super-peer selection.
+H_2O is an advertisement-based super-peer selection protocol that is deployable in an unstructured overlay network.

+H_2O uses a classis advertisement-based protocol, in which super-peers advertise super-peer information, and ordinary peers cache these advertisement.
+Ordinary peers can then choose to join the best superpeer using locally cached information.
+This protocol gives full autonomy to both super-peer and ordinary peers, allowing each to negotiate using its own local policy.
+H_2O is similar in many ways to the gnutella protocol, but allows for finer-grained control over the super-peer selection process e.g., it can consider trust, secure paths and routing performance.